nokia/RED/red_help/user_guide/validation.html.md

 Include/exclude can also be found in red.xml editor under Validation table - include/exclude action is available as right click menu.
-In case of big amounts of .txt or .tsv files which are not Robot test cases, validation can be excluded on files bigger than size threshold
+In case of big amounts of .txt or .tsv files which are not Robot test cases, validation can be excluded on files bigger than size threshold.

 ![](validation/exclude_2.png)